nobabas/MTRN4231/README.md

     float32[] pose
     ```

-    **Explanation:** Used to sort and determine unique and duplicate markers.
+    **Explaination:** Used to sort and determine unique and duplicate markers.

   - **Marker2D**
     ```